 Think for a minute about living a life without love and companionship.
 Doesn’t sound very appealing, does it?

 Perhaps the best reason to learn to trust people again is because the alternative is worse.
-Without meaningful relationships, life really is not worth living.
+Without meaningful relationships, life loses much of its vibrancy and sparkle.

 9. Consider All The Future Possibilities